Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 `Send` and `Sync`, like `Sized`, are automatically derived if all parts of your type are also `Send` and/or `Sync`

-Of course, you might still want implement `Send` and `Sync` for types that contain types that don't contain compatible types, and you can do this, but this requires us delving into "unsafe" Rust which isn't as scary as it sounds but is beyond the scope of this chapter.
+Of course, you might still want to implement `Send` and `Sync` for types that contain non-Send/Sync types, and you can do this, but this requires us delving into "unsafe" Rust which isn't as scary as it sounds but is beyond the scope of this video.

-For now, if you need to use non-send or sync types there are built in types to help that we'll cover in a future video.
+For now, if you need to use non-send or sync types there are built in types to help, and we'll cover them when we get into concurrency properly.

 ## Derivables

-Apart from `Sized`, `Send` and `Sync`, most traits _need_ to be manually opted in to, however, for some traits, the behaviour is so simplistic that the trait can be derived.
+Apart from `Sized`, `Send` and `Sync`, most traits _need_ to be manually opted in to, however, for some traits, the behaviour is so simplistic that the behaviour of the trait can be derived.

-For _most_ derivable Rust traits there is a requirement that each child of your type implements the trait you're attempting to implement yourself.
+For _most_ derivable Rust traits there is a requirement that each child of your type also implements the trait you're attempting to implement yourself.

 To derive a trait we use the derive attribute.